-Eat berries.
-You can’t get more specific than memory information drawn from a study of nurses!
-According to Harvard researchers at Brigham and Women’s Hospital (BWH), who used nurses as their study subjects, a diet with lots of flavonoid-rich berries can stave off memory decline by 2.5 years.
-“Women who consumed two or more servings of strawberries and blueberries each week we saw a modest reduction in memory decline.
+Eat berries: You can’t get more specific than memory information drawn from a study of nurses.
+According to Harvard researchers at Brigham and Women’s Hospital, who used nurses as their study subjects, a diet with lots of flavonoid-rich berries can stave off memory decline by 2.5 years.
+“Women who consumed two or more servings of strawberries and blueberries each week ,we saw a modest reduction in memory decline.
 This effect appears to be attainable with relatively simple dietary modifications,” Harvard researcher Elizabeth Devore told the Harvard Gazette.

 To these scientific findings, Milsap would add one other memory enhancer based on personal experience.
 Instead of trying to remember every single step when the pace gets stressful, make it a point to remember to use your facility’s checklist.
 “Hospitals have really made an effort to put those checklists in place,” she said.
 “If you can make it a habit to go through the list, you can prompt your memory even at the most distracting times.”

 For more content like this, sign up for the Pulse newsletter here.